St. Ignatius High School (Thunder Bay)

 St. Ignatius High School is a Catholic high school located in the north end of Thunder Bay, Ontario.
-It is part of the Thunder Bay Catholic District School Board, and its amenities include a chapel, comprehensive science labs, computer labs, custom-designed music room, electronic media studios, fully equipped library, nutrition studies lab, physical education facilities, student resource areas, technology rooms (automotive, manufacturing, construction, drafting), and a theatre arts rooms with an auditorium.
+It is part of the Thunder Bay Catholic District School Board, and its amenities include a chapel, comprehensive science labs, computer labs, custom-designed music room, electronic media studios, fully equipped library, nutrition studies lab, physical education facilities, student resource areas, technology rooms (automotive, manufacturing(welding/metal shop), construction(woodworking), drafting), and a theatre arts rooms with an auditorium.

 The facility offers the Advanced Placement, and has ranked 133rd out of 740 Ontario High Schools.
 St. Ignatius ranked 1st in Thunder Bay.

-The current principal is Khristopher Bragnalo, and vice principals are Eric Oster and Frank Ianni.
+The current principal is Khristopher Bragnalo, and vice principals are Patricia Del Paggio and Michael Savioli.
 The school chaplain is Joanna Lacaria.
-The Student Council President is Dawson Haack.
+The Student Council President is Olivia McDermott.
 The school mascot is the Falcon.
 Unlike schools in the public system, students at St. Ignatius are required to wear uniforms; the uniform consists of a white or burgundy crested top, a burgundy crested vest or a grey crested sweatshirt and a pair of solid-black bottoms.